serina-robinson/adenylpred/README.md

 source activate /path/to/new/virtual/env
 ```

-Next navigate to a location on your local drive where you would like AdenylPred instaled.
-Obtain a copy of AdenylPred source code.
-You will need to clone the AdenylPred git repository:
+Next navigate to a location on your local drive where you would like AdenylPred installed.
+To obtain a copy of the AdenylPred source code you will need to clone the AdenylPred git repository:

 ```
 git clone https://github.com/serina-robinson/adenylpred.git